Social choice rules driven by propositional logic: Prominence.

-which shows that the maximin winner $d$ is defeated by any other option\,!
+which shows that the maximin winner $d$ is defeated by any other option!
 The possibility of such situations has been pointed out as the main drawback of the maximin method \cite[p.\,212--213]{t6}.
-In contrast, the comprehensive prominence method definitely rejects $d$ it as a prominent choice, and it remains undecided between the other three options.
-This is quite in agreement with Proposition~\ref{st:condorcet-good}.
-In fact, here the minimal majority-dominant set is clearly $\goodset=\{a,b,c\}$.
+In contrast, the comprehensive prominence method definitely rejects $d$ as a prominent choice, and it remains undecided between the other three options (more specifically, one gets $\Urv(\temp_x) - \Urv(\nt\temp_x) = 4 - 4 = 0$ for $x=a,b,c$ and $\Urv(\temp_d) - \Urv(\nt\temp_d) = 4 - 5 = -1$).
+This agrees with Proposition~\ref{st:condorcet-good} since here the minimal majority-dominant set is clearly $\goodset=\{a,b,c\}$.

 Let us assume that $0.75$ of the first vote of the preceding example changes from $a\cdsucc b\cdsucc c\cdsucc d$ to $a\cdsucc b\cdsucc d\cdsucc c$.
 The Llull matrix becomes then